 - Courses may fulfill multiple categories.
 For example, if you complete City and Regional Planning 118AC that would satisfy the American Cultures requirement and one upper division H/SS requirement.

 - No courses offered by any Engineering department other than BIOE 100, COMPSCI C79, ENGIN 125, 157AC, ME 191K and ME 191AC may be used to complete H/SS requirements.

 - Foreign language courses may be used to complete H/SS requirements.
 View the list of language instruction options.

 - Courses numbered 97, 98, 99, or above 196 may not be used to complete any H/SS requirement.

-- The College of Engineering uses modified versions of five of the College of Letters and Science (L&S) breadth requirements lists to provide options to our students for completing the H/SS requirement.
+- The College of Engineering uses modified versions of five of the College of Letters and Science (L&S) breadth requirements lists to provide options to our students for completing the H/SS requirement: Arts and Literature, Historical Studies, International Studies, Philosophy and Values, and Social and Behavioral Studies.
 No courses on the L&S Biological Sciences or Physical Sciences breadth lists may be used to complete H/SS requirements.
-Within the guidelines above, choose courses from any of the lists below.
+For information on fulfilling these requirements, please see College of Letters & Science Seven-Course Breadth Requirement.